Jatinkumar9/WirelessNetworks-ProtocolSimulation/README.md

 - Install PIL either using "pip install Pillow" command in the command line or in IDE
 - Then run "python main.py"

-What is does;
+What is does:
-Final routing table is printed in the console and the Nodes final position are shown in an image
+- Final routing table is printed in the console and the Nodes final position are shown in an image